Drop in speed limits on parts of SH1 between Kaitāia and Pukenui

 ‘’We want everyone who uses our roads in Northland and north Auckland to get where they’re going safely.
 To save lives and prevent serious injuries, we have reviewed speed limits in the region,’’ the transport agency said.

-These speed limit changes will not affect the entire stretch of state highway and instead, changes will be targeted to short sections; through townships and close to schools and marae.
+These speed limit changes will not affect the entire stretch of state highway; instead, changes will be targeted to short sections; through townships and close to schools and marae.
 Maps have been developed to show where the changes will happen and what the new speed limit will be.

 NZTA will start to implement changes to sections of the approved state highways.
 In total, this includes 54 new permanent speed limit changes and new electronic (variable speed limit) signs across 34 schools.
 Changes also affect speed limits alongside seven marae.

-Waka Kotahi said all decisions have been informed by detailed technical assessments to check the road environment, layout and use, and by extensive consultation with the community, iwi/hapū partners, and stakeholders to provide valuable information about how communities use roads.
+NZTA said all decisions have been informed by detailed technical assessments to check the road environment, layout and use and by extensive consultation with the community, iwi/hapū partners and stakeholders to provide valuable information about how communities use roads.

 The speed cuts come just over a month after Far North Mayor Moko Tepania hit out at the Minister of Transport as the council decides to lower speed limits for more than 300 local roads.